-- 1. Guideline 17 is a State guide issued to the individual school bus drivers covering student discipline. - 2.
-A minimum of 12 clock hours of instruction, passing a written test and driving tests are required before a person can become a certified school bus driver. - 3.
-It is the school bus driver's responsibility to attend a SDE class each calendar year. - 4.
-The Basic Control Skills Tests include straight-line backing, parallel parking, and alley docking. - 5.
-A driver's first DUI conviction, even while driving their personal vehicle, will result in losing their commercial driver license for one year. - 6.
-A school bus driver could lose his/her job by driving the bus without wearing a seat belt.
+True or False 1.
+Guideline 17 is a State guide issued to the individual school bus drivers covering student discipline.
+7. Alabama school bus drivers are not required to have a criminal background check.
+2. A minimum of 12 clock hours of instruction, passing a written test and driving tests are required before a person can become a 8.
+Alabama school bus drivers must successfully pass a physical before they are eligible to drive a school bus. certified school bus driver.
+9. State law requires that traffic stop for school buses loading or unloading only on two-lane 3.
+It is the school bus driver's responsibility to attend a SDE class each calendar year. roadways.
+4. The Basic Control Skills Tests include straight-line backing, parallel parking, and alley docking.
+10. The requirements to drive a school bus in Alabama include having a valid commercial driver license, being 21 years old or older, and possessing an Alabama School Bus Driver Certificate.
+5. A driver's first DUI conviction, even while driving their personal vehicle, will result in losing their commercial driver license for one year.
+11.School bus drivers are not required to take an alcohol or drug test.
+6. A school bus driver could lose his/her job by driving the bus without wearing a seat belt.
+12.School bus drivers must have a CDL in addition to a regular driver license.